harveyjavier/cv-harveyjavier/README.md

 ## SPEAKING ENGAGEMENTS

+### Building on the Internet Computer Protocol (ICP) Blockchain: A Hands-on Workshop for Bicolano Developers

+* Trained around 100 participants with the fundamentals and key tools in building a decentralized application through DFINITY's ICP Network and the DFX library.
+* March 11, 2023 at Events Hall, Sunshine Skills Training and Development Center, Tagas, Daraga, Albay

 ### Ateneo De Naga University (ADNU) Accountancy Department - Accountancy and Allied Accounting Courses Celebration (AAACC) Week 2023

 * Shared my expertise as a resource speaker in the webinar series entitled _The Evolution of Cryptocurrencies and Digital Assets_ during ADNU AAACC Week 2023 day 2.